eddy5641/AntiProctorio/README.md

 Implementing https://github.com/microsoft/detours#microsoft-research-detours-package would allow us to modify any call the chrome makes to the system.
 Any checks that the extension makes to ensure that it is not running in a vm can be modified, any checks to look for other app running can also be modified.

-This project relies on this 2nd trust.
+This project relies on this 2nd issue.

 ## 3 Chromium is open source
 Browser extensions can be run in a custom version of chromium which would implement return false information to the plugin (disguising itself as the chrome browser) and would be a similar solution to the injection based issue.